anujraghav252/H-to-WW-NanoAOD-analysis/README.md

 ## Repository Contents

 - **Notebooks/**
-  - `basic_kinematics.ipynb`: A Jupyter notebook with initial kinematic plots for both signal (H $\to$ WW) and background processes.
+  - [Basic_kinematics.ipynb](notebooks/Kinematic_plots.ipynb): A Jupyter notebook with initial kinematic plots for both signal (H $\to$ WW) and background processes.
 These include variables such as transverse momentum (pT), pseudorapidity ($\eta$), and invariant masses, serving as a foundation for deeper analysis.

-  -  `Global_selections.ipynb`: This jupyter notebook contains event selection criteria (global criteria + criteria for 0-jet category)
+  -  [Global_selections.ipynb](notebooks/Global_selection.ipynb): This jupyter notebook contains event selection criteria (global criteria + criteria for 0-jet category)

 Future notebooks will expand this to include:
 - Event selection strategies.